 To remove a mechanics lien after it’s paid, the claimant will usually need to file a lien release or lien cancellation with the clerk or recorder’s office – whichever office your state requires liens to be filed.
 Once the debt is paid, there are state requirements that the claimant release their lien within a certain period of time, or pay a penalty.

 Dispute the lien

-Just because a mechanics lien has been filed on the property, doesn’t necessarily mean it’s valid.
-It isn’t the job of the county recorder’s office to determine the validity of a lien claim (although they many times attempt to).
+Just because a lien has been filed on the property, doesn’t necessarily mean it’s valid.
+It isn’t the job of the county recorder’s office to determine the validity of a lien claim (although they often attempt to).